JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 </p>
 ```

-We assume that the following packages are loaded throughout the examples:
+We assume that the following packages are loaded throughout the code examples:

 ```@example quickstart
 using GeoStats